sakoht/data-provenance/provenance/README.md

 The serialized data endpionts are returned wrapped in `FunctionCall{Result}WithProvenanceSaved[O]`, which act as drop-in replacements for the fully-vivified original.
 These are part of the `ValueWithProvenance[_]` sealed trait, so any call can contain calls/results that are deflated after some depth.

 The methods to take a call or result back and forth from its deflated and inflated states are:
-- `.deflate`: returns the *Saved equivalent of an inflated object, or itself if already deflated
+- `.save`: returns the *Deflated equivalent of an inflated object after recursively saving everything
-- `.inflate`: returns the inflated equivalent of a deflated object, or itself if already inflated
+- `.load`: returns the inflated equivalent of a deflated object, or itself if already inflated

 Extening history with a single call actually just appends the following to storage:
 1. the serialized value of the output